eschlaf2/CNN_Spectrogram_Algorithm/README.md

 0. Ensure you have both conda and pip installed

-1. In terminal, load in a virtual environment with conda, give it a name (`environment_name`):
+1. In terminal, load in a virtual environment with conda, give it a name (`cnn-specgram`):

-`conda env create -f new_enviro.yml -n environment_name`
+`conda env create -f new_enviro.yml -n cnn-specgram`

-`conda activate environment_name`
+`conda activate cnn-specgram`

 3. Open the jupyter console to run notebooks:

-`jupyter notebook`
+`jupyter lab`

 4. When done, use `conda deactivate` to deactivate your virtual environment.
-To reload this environment in the future, use `conda activate environment_name`, skipping step 2.
+To reload this environment in the future, use `conda activate cnn-specgram`, skipping step 2.